 11Nail Polish Namer

-Any woman who paints her nails has probably wondered where those unique - and sometimes silly - nail polish names come from.
+Anyone who paints their nails has probably wondered where those unique – and sometimes silly – nail polish names come from. (“Suzi & the 7 Düsseldorfs,” anyone?)

 As it turns out, there's no one answer.
 Some companies leave it all up to the higher-ups – Essie Weingarten of the famous "Essie" brand christens all of the polishes, for example – while others employ creative professionals in the advertising or marketing departments to do the job.